In the News

 Parents Sound Alarm Over SFUSD’s Problematic Ethnic Studies Mandate

-This article covers the mounting backlash after SFUSD made an ethnic studies course mandatory.
+SFUSD faced a mounting backlash after making an ethnic studies course mandatory.
 Parents across the city are raising serious concerns about ideological bias, antisemitic undertones, and a lack of transparency in the curriculum.

 San Francisco Standard · May 30, 2025